The 2018 scheme will open soon.

 In order to apply, scientists and academics are required to first contact and liaise with the appropriate host, to secure the support of an organisation or institute undertaking Antarctic research that would benefit from the visit.

 Both the home and host institutes must be willing to take part in the SCAR Visiting Professor Scheme.
-The scientist or academic must have full support from their home institute and this will be indicated in Cover Note 1, acknowledging the home institute support.
-In the case of retired professors who remain active in Antarctic research, they themselves will bear the cost of domestic travel and visa procurement in their home country, and will indicate this in Cover Note 1.
-The contact at the host institute will acknowledge their support of the visiting professor in Cover Note 2.
+The scientist or academic must have full support from their home institute and this will be indicated in the Home Institute Agreement, acknowledging the home institute support.
+In the case of retired professors who remain active in Antarctic research, they themselves will bear the cost of domestic travel and visa procurement in their home country, and will indicate this in the Home Institute Agreement.
+The contact at the host institute will acknowledge their support of the visiting professor in the Host Institute Agreement.

 Elements of the Application